-The intensive interaction between land and water can also be regarded as unique, for HafenCity is not surrounded by dikes, nor cut off from the water.
-With the exception of the quays and promenades, the whole area will be raised to between 8 and 9m above sea level.
+The intensive interaction between land and water can also be regarded as unique, for HafenCity is neither surrounded by dikes, nor cut off from the water.
+With the exception of the quays and promenades, the whole area will be raised to between 8 and 9 m above sea level.
 The concept of building on artificial compacted mounds (warfts) lends an area once dominated by port and industrial uses a new, characteristic topography, retaining access to the water and the typical port atmosphere, while guaranteeing protection from floods.

-Definition of a completely new urban district
+Definition of a completely new urban distric

 The task in hand is to define a new downtown in both urban planning and architectural terms.
 Since the site of HafenCity was once largely occupied by single-story sheds and, with the exception of Oberhafen quarter, few existing buildings could be retained or were worth preserving, HafenCity consists almost exclusively of new buildings.
 Altogether more than 2.32 million sqm gross floor area (GFA) is to be constructed.
 Nearly 7,000 residential units for over 12,000 residents are being built, as well as business premises offering in excess of 45,000 job opportunities, plus educational institutions, restaurants and bars, retail, cultural and leisure amenities, with parks, plazas and promenades.

 The urban planning and architectural reinterpretation of the place, however, centers on established structures.
 Its milieu is informed by the Speicherstadt, port structures, a few existing buildings and, importantly, its horizontal nature and the visual axes of the inner city.
 The use of red clinker brick opposite the Speicherstadt and in the center of HafenCity is another defining element.

 New core inner-city grows